-What Is Included in an Employee Background Check?
+What Is Included in an Employment Background Check?

 When employers use a third party to check someone’s background, the Fair Credit Reporting Act (FCRA) restricts what they are allowed to check, and how.
-The FCRA is a federal legislation that sets the standards for screening for employment.
-The FCRA defines a background check as a consumer report.
+The FCRA is a federal legislation that sets the standards for how consumer reporting is used in various capacities, including employment.

-Learn what employers are allowed to look into in a background check, when they have to tell you in advance, and what they have to share with you.
-Know your rights so that you can prepare for a background check.
+Learn what employers are allowed to look into in a background check, when they have to notify you in advance, and what they have to share with you.

-Before an employer conducts a background check on you (which the FCRA defines as a consumer report), they must notify you in writing and get your written authorization.
+Before an employer conducts a background check on you, they must notify you in writing and get your written authorization.